edubart/nelua-lang/docs/pages/overview.md

 print(a, i) --outputs: nil 0
 ```

-This can be optionally be disabled (for optimization reasons) using **annotations**.
+Zero initialization can be **optionally disabled** using the `<noinit>` [annotation](#annotations),
+although not advised, usually one would do this only for micro optimization purposes.
+{:.alert.alert-info}

 ### Auto variables

-Variables declared as auto have it's type deduced early using only the type of it's first assignment.
+Variables declared as `auto` have it's type deduced early based only in the type of it's first assignment:

 ```nelua
 local a: auto = 1 -- a is deduced to be of type 'integer'